-- contributions towards strategic infrastructure from all residential and commercial development, made through the introduction of an area-wide Community Infrastructure Levy (when the legislation is finalised) plus appropriate Section 106 contributions for site specific needs.
-Until the legislation is finalised all contributions will be made through Section 106 - maximising mainstream Government funding sources including the Homes and Communities Agency, Local Transport Plan, Growth Point Funding, Regional Funding Allocation and Community Infrastructure Funding and other new funding streams, including European funding sources - co-ordination with the investment programmes of other public bodies e.g. National Health Service - capital investment by utilities companies through their asset management plans to their regulator which identify the capital investment required - innovative approaches to capital investment based on forecast future revenue - consideration of other potential funding mechanisms, such as Tax Increment Financing, Business Rates Supplement
+- contributions towards strategic infrastructure from all residential and commercial development, made through the introduction of an area-wide Community Infrastructure Levy (CIL) plus appropriate Section 106 contributions for site specific needs.
+Until such time as a local CIL is introduced all contributions will be made through Section 106 in line with current legislation and national policy, including the pooling of contributions. - maximising mainstream Government funding sources including the Homes and Communities Agency, Local Transport Plan, Growth Point Funding, Regional Funding Allocation and Community Infrastructure Funding and other new funding streams, including European funding sources - co-ordination with the investment programmes of other public bodies e.g. National Health Service - capital investment by utilities companies through their asset management plans to their regulator which identify the capital investment required - innovative approaches to capital investment based on forecast future revenue - consideration of other potential funding mechanisms

 Local Planning Authorities and the County Council will make use, where necessary, of their legal powers to bring about strategically significant development, including compulsory purchase.

 Future maintenance of the infrastructure provided will be achieved either through adoption by a public body with maintenance payments, where appropriate, or other secure arrangements such as the establishment of a local infrastructure management body.

 Implementation of this Joint Core Strategy will depend on the co-ordinated activities of a number of agencies.
 It is essential that necessary infrastructure is provided in a timely manner related to the needs of new development.
-The precise timing will be carried out through reviews of the delivery programme, but the underlying principles will be to provide attractive, sustainable communities, to avoid placing an undue strain on existing services and to ensure that residents of new developments do not form patterns of behaviour which ultimately threaten the viability of new services.
+The precise timing and phasing of infrastructure will be managed through reviews of the delivery programme, but the underlying principles will be to provide attractive, sustainable communities, to avoid placing an undue strain on existing services and to ensure that residents of new developments do not form patterns of behaviour which ultimately threaten the viability of new services.

-Infrastructure that is essential to service new development will include:
+Infrastructure that is essential to secure sustainable development will include:

-- appropriate transport infrastructure including the implementation of NATS and the construction of the NDR and improved public transport

-- affordable or supported housing

-- social infrastructure, including education, healthcare, emergency services, community facilities

-- local and renewable energy generation
+- appropriate transport infrastructure including the implementation of NATS and the construction of the NDR and improved public transport - affordable or supported housing - social infrastructure, including education, healthcare, police and emergency services, community facilities - local and renewable energy generation

 - water conservation measures

 - sustainable drainage systems (SuDS)

 - strategic sewers

 - open space and green infrastructure, including habitat creation, pedestrian and cycle links, allotments, recreation facilities, parks, trees, hedgerows, woodland and landscaping

 - utilities, including waste management/ recycling/composting facilities

 - street furniture

 - public art